 The rates of pedestrian collisions in Texas have increased over the last decade due to an increase in driver negligence, such as texting and driving.
 Although every driver has a responsibility to pay attention to the road and prevent accidents, many breach their duties and cause collisions with vulnerable road users.
-If you or a loved one has an injury from a pedestrian-vehicle collision in Laredo, Texas, contact the attorneys at Villarreal & Begum Law Firm for a free consultation.
+If you or a loved one has an injury from a pedestrian-vehicle collision in Laredo, Texas, contact the Laredo pedestrian accident attorneys at Villarreal & Begum, LAW GUNS for a free consultation.
 Someone may owe you compensation.
 We help injured victims hold drivers accountable for their actions.

 When a driver strikes a pedestrian, the latter always suffers the worst injuries.
 A pedestrian could suffer lower extremity injuries in the initial impact, as well as injuries to the chest and/or head in the subsequent impact with the hood of the vehicle.
 Falling to the ground could cause additional injuries, including road rash or a concussion.
 Our attorneys can help victims with all types of injuries after pedestrian accidents in Laredo.